vinarmani/truf-node/deployments/infra/README.md

 - `CDK_DOCKER`: Path to docker buildx script
 - `NODE_PRIVATE_KEYS`: Comma-separated list of private keys for TSN nodes (only for pre-configured setup)
 - `GENESIS_PATH`: Path to the genesis file (only for pre-configured setup)
-- `RESTART_HASH`: Controls redeployment of TSN instances (for auto-generated configuration)

 ## AWS Profile